vineethtw/personal/hike_recommendations.md

     https://www.komoot.com/tour/45132546

     I did this hike in summer, and the Stepbergalm is a very good reason to do this hike.
-    But the hike isn't easy, its on the T3 Swiss scale, it was one of the tougher hikes I've done.
+    But the hike isn't easy, its on the T3 Swiss scale, it was one of the tougher hikes I've done up and until then.

     _Tags_: Scrambling, short exposed sections secured with chains